kcir-notlob/alien_message/README.md

 The signal is in the wave file unknown.wav<br>
 There is an Octave Matlab alien.m this should help you.<br>
-i can't be bothered to do all that stuff then see simple.txt<br>
+I can't be bothered to do all that stuff then see simple.txt<br>